Historical Grant

 Step 2: Full UKRI Funding Service application

-UKRI explicitly requires the Funding Service; Je-S is not accepted.
-Key process elements:
+UKRI explicitly required the Funding Service; Je-S was not accepted.
+The published process was:

 1. Confirm the project lead.